Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Finally, it was also supposed to connect the new neighborhoods behind the citadel with the city center of Liège.

-Today it became not only one of the biggest city of Liege attractions but also an emblematic place where festivities or sports events are being held throughout the year.
+Today it became one of the biggest city of Liege attractions and a symbolic place where festivities or sports events are being held throughout the year.

-It should definitely figure on your places to visit in Liege, Belgium.
+It should figure out your places to visit in Liege, Belgium.

-In 2013 the staircase at Montagne de Bueren even ranked #1 at Huffington Post’s Most Extreme Staircases.
+In 2013, the staircase at Montagne de Bueren ranked #1 at Huffington Post’s Most Extreme Staircases.

-I am still grateful to the guide that we didn’t have to get all these stairs up!
+I am still grateful to the guide that we didn’t have to climb all these stairs!

 Book here your day trip from Brussels